• Skip to primary navigation

 Once they have browned to your liking, move the onion rings to a bowl, and finish with a pinch of salt.
 Serve with ketchup or your favorite dipping sauce.

-• TO PAN FRY: Bring a large skillet to a medium high heat with about an inch of organic canola oil (or your preferred high heat oil).
+• TO PAN FRY: Bring a large skillet to a medium high heat with about an inch of avocado oil (or your preferred high heat oil).
 Drop a breadcrumb into the oil.
 If bubbles immediately form around it, the oil is ready for frying.

 Put several onion rings into the oil.
 (Be careful not to overfill, or they won't brown as nicely.
 You'll need to work in batches.)